jtheisen/moldinium/readme.md

 the constructed type does not necessarily require additional heap allocations except the one for itself.

-The bakery is also implemented in a way to allow much flexibility for further property (and method and event) implementations.
 The interface the struct above derives from is defined like this:

 ```c#
 public interface INotifyingComputedPropertyImplementation<